ProgettoSvegliaIot/NotEveryClockIsTheSame/README.md

 To do that we used a `global volatile` variable to costantly check whenever a new value was received by UART.

 The rest is just a switch that works based on the value received.

 How does the e-Ink screen work?
 ---

 This technology simulates the appearance of ink on a piece of paper, the fact that electrophoresis is utilized here sets them apart from LCD panels, which use a back light to illuminate the pixels and display the image.
 This kind of screen is internally composed of tiny electrically charged spheres, each of which is separated into two hemispheres: the black hemisphere is positively charged, and the white one is negatively charged.
 The spheres can be oriented to create the desired image by taking advantage of the electric fields.
 In terms of software, we've utilized some of the screen's primitives in order to make use of its capabilities, here some examples:

 - `writeln` : to type text into the screen

 > Note: choosing the appropriate font type before beginning to write a text is necessary.
-> We developed Pyhton scripts to generate the appropriate fonts for our purposes.
+> We developed Python scripts to generate the appropriate fonts for our purposes.

 - `write_mode` : used in our case to remove some elements; the term *white on white* describes our technique in which an element is covered by printing it on the screen in white